Ni-Vanuatu: European settlement

-European explorers discovered Vanuatu in 1606 by Captain Pedro Gernandez De Quiros, however settlement did not happen until Captain James Cook charted the islands and deemed it The New Hebrides.
-At the end of the 19th century, Ni-Vanuatu were regularly kidnapped and forced to work in plantations in Fiji and Australia, a practice now known as "blackbirding".
+Portuguese navigator Pedro Fernandes de Queirós visited Vanuatu in 1606.
+However, settlement did not occur until Captain James Cook charted the islands, naming it the New Hebrides.
+At the end of the 19th century, ni-Vanuatu were regularly kidnapped and forced to work in plantations in Fiji and Australia, a practice now known as "blackbirding".

-In 1906, France and England established the Condominium of the New Hebrides.
-During the joint rulership from the two countries, the Ni-Vanuatu lived under French and British authorities.
-On 30 July 1980, the New Hebrides gained independence under the new name of Vanuatu.
+In 1906, France and Britain established the New Hebrides Condominium.
+During the joint rule of the two countries, the ni-Vanuatu lived under both French and British authority.
+On 30 July 1980, the New Hebrides gained independence as the Republic of Vanuatu.

 Land and nationalism

 During the Condominium period, European regulations sometimes resulted in land disputes, particularly around plantations.

-Upon independence, the new constitution determined that land ownership would belong to native ni-vanuatus: the land rights were given to the traditional owners and community to make decisions.
+Upon independence, the new constitution determined that land ownership would belong to native ni-Vanuatus: the land rights were given to the traditional owners and community to make decisions.

 Society

 Economic impact of economy on the people

 Workers on the copra plantations were generally Melanesian.
-Melanesian workers were occupied with their own plantations which led to European owners sourcing labour from foreign countries such as French Indochina for general agricultural labour and construction.
-After World War II, American soldiers introduced Eurocentric items such as camp supplies, construction aviation, electricity and running water.
-The two factors of introducing overseas workers in combination with the introduction of modern facilities led to Vanuatu's economic momentum which helped create the backbone of the island's copra production.
-Copra production such as was the main focus as other areas such as forestry, fishing and native crafts were underdeveloped at the time.
-Food crops, including yams, taro and cassava, are used for local consumption; copra production such as coconuts and cocoa make up the majority of Vanuatu's exports.
+Melanesian workers were occupied with their own plantations leading to European owners sourcing labour from foreign countries such as French Indochina for general agricultural labour and construction.
+After World War II, American soldiers introduced Western items such as camp supplies, construction aviation, electricity, and running water.
+Introducing overseas workers combined with the introduction of modern facilities led to Vanuatu's economic momentum, which helped form the backbone of the island's copra production.
+Copra production was the main economic focus as other areas such as forestry, fishing, and native crafts were underdeveloped at the time.
+Food crops, including yams, taro, and cassava, are used for local consumption; copra production such as coconuts and cocoa make up the majority of Vanuatu's exports.

-Profiles of labour workers, miners and construction workers were mainly of Melanesian descent as labour job demands rose with the economic boom.
-In 1953, Vietnamese workers started returning to their home country, and most of them had done so by 1963.
-This caused a shortage in plantation workers which led to recruitment from other islands such as Tahiti.
+Profiles of labour workers, miners, and construction workers were mainly of Melanesian descent as labour demands rose with the economic boom.
+In 1953, Vietnamese workers started returning to their home country, most of them having done so by 1963.
+This caused a shortage in plantation workers which in turn led to recruitment from other islands such as Tahiti.

 Temperamental weather strongly impacted plantations, as hurricanes destroyed the main copra of coconut plantations.
 Competition from overseas in combination with natural disasters led to a solution of sourcing different agricultural mediums such as cattle.
-Local demands of meat as well as international export welcomed another economic boom in Vanuatu.
+Local demands for meat as well as exports welcomed another economic boom in Vanuatu.